abhay25vyas/amazona/README.md

 # INCLUDES

-1.Frontend as React
+1. Frontend as React
-2.Banckend as NODE
+2. Banckend as NODE